5-a-day more like 2-a-day?

 Fact: Oranges are a great source of vitamin C, but did you know that kiwi fruit is even better?

-Weird & Wonderful Newbies
+Weird & wonderful newbies

 Buddhas-hand